cockroachdb/docs/start-a-local-cluster.md

 Feel free to watch this process in action before going through the steps yourself.
 Note that you can copy commands directly from the video, and you can use **<** and **>** to go back and forward.

-<asciinema-player src="asciicasts/start-a-local-cluster.json" cols="150" speed="2" theme="solarized-dark" poster="npt:0:30" title="Start a Local Cluster"></asciinema-player>
+<asciinema-player class="asciinema-demo" src="asciicasts/start-a-local-cluster.json" cols="150" speed="2" theme="solarized-dark" poster="npt:0:30" title="Start a Local Cluster"></asciinema-player>

 ## Step 1.
 Start your first node